Vauxhall Insignia (2008-2017) Review

 Used Vauxhall Insignia (2008-2017) Review Rear Side View

-The Insignia is thus dominated by some impressively fuel-efficient motors, particularly the diesels.
-Many 2.0-litre CDTI versions average over 65mpg, with some of the lower-power versions edging over 75mpg.
+The Insignia was thus dominated by some impressively fuel-efficient motors, particularly the diesels.
+Many 2.0-litre CDTI versions averaged over 65mpg, with some lower-power versions edging over 75mpg.

-This is, of course, according to the more lenient, and older, NEDC fuel economy test, so is unlikely to be replicated in daily driving.
-But it does show how efficient the diesels can be.
-The 1.6-litre CDTi is good, too – and underlines why you should avoid the 1.8-litre petrol: less than 39mpg is awful, and will equate to little more than 30mpg in everyday use.
+This was, of course, according to the more lenient, and older, NEDC fuel economy test, so is unlikely to be replicated in modern daily driving.
+But it did show how efficient the diesels could be.
+The 1.6-litre CDTi was good, too – and underlined why the 1.8-litre petrol was best avoided: less than 39mpg was awful.
+This equated to little more than 30mpg in everyday use.

 You can spot Insignias with standard engine stop-start by the ‘Ecoflex’ branding they wear.